microsoft/WhatTheHack/XXX-IncrementalSynapsePipelines/Student/Challenge-01.md

 ## Learning Resources

-*The follow links may be useful to achieving the success crieria listed above.*
+*The following links may be useful to achieving the success crieria listed above.*

 - [Copy Data tool in Azure Data Factory and Synapse Analytics](https://docs.microsoft.com/en-us/azure/data-factory/copy-data-tool?tabs=data-factory)